litmuschaos/litmus-docs/website/docs/user-guides/manage-app-dashboard.md

 ---

 Observing chaos injections and deriving insights from the chaos events is the core part of Chaos Observability.
-Whenever a chaos workflow run is performed its impact may be observed across different services and applications.
+Whenever a chaos scenario run is performed its impact may be observed across different services and applications.
 Application dashboards provide a systematic visualization of all such events along with the performance of the individual service/application.
 To learn more about the dashboard schema architecture [click here](https://raw.githubusercontent.com/litmuschaos/litmus/master/monitoring/portal-dashboards/schema.json)

 ## Before you begin